MicrosoftDocs/powerbi-docs/articles/powerbi-developer-integrate-tile.md

 >**NOTE**: To get started with this walkthrough, you need a **Power BI** account.
 If you don't have an account, see [Sign up for Power BI]( powerbi-admin-free-with-custom-azure-directory.md).

 To integrate a tile into a web app, you use the **Power BI** API, and an Azure Active Directory (AD) authorization **access token** to get a dashboard and tile.
 Then, you load the tile into an **IFrame** using the same access token.
+The **Power BI** API provides programmatic access to certain **Power BI** resources.
+See [Overview of Power BI REST API](https://msdn.microsoft.com/library/dn877544.aspx).
 The illustration below shows the general flow to integrate a tile.

 ![](media\powerbi-developer-integrate-tile\integrate-tile-flow.png)